 All regular mass times are being offered at the cathedral.
 Please enter the cathedral from the main center door and exit through the west side door.
-While masks are optional, please utilize the hand sanitizer stations inside the church when entering.
+While masks are encouraged, please utilize the hand sanitizer stations inside the church when entering.
 Please only sit in a pew with a “Reserved” sign.
 This will allow for proper social distancing.
 Note that we are only permitted to hold 250 parishioners at one time (30% capacity).
-Thank you, and welcome back!
+Thank you, and welcome back (again)!

 We’re so happy that you’ve decided to join us!